WorldWander: Bridging Egocentric and Exocentric Worlds in Video Generation: Methodology

-\textbf{Real-World Scenarios.} The real-world subset complements the synthetic data with 10+ hours of triplet samples captured in everyday environments.
-In detail, we employ a dual-camera setup: a head-mounted action camera captures the egocentric perspective, while a stationary panoramic DJI camera simultaneously records the exocentric perspective.
-The reference image is then randomly sampled from the exocentric video.
-These triplet samples span indoor and outdoor activities (\emph{e.g.}, walking, cleaning, and carrying objects), providing realistic cross-view correspondences.
+\textbf{Real-World Scenarios.} The real-world subset is captured across everyday environments, providing a natural and complex physical counterpart.
+Specifically, we adopt a dual-camera collection protocol: a participant equipped with a dual-camera setup wanders across diverse scenes, where a head-mounted action camera (Ac-tion5Pro) captures the egocentric perspective, while a rear-mounted panoramic camera (Osmo360) simultaneously records the exocentric view.
+Similarly, both recordings are strictly synchronized to ensure temporal consistency, while the reference image is randomly sampled from the exocentric video.
+In total, we construct 10h+ paired video sequences along with their corresponding reference images.
+These samples also subsequently filtered and segmented into 5-second clips (300 frames), yielding 4,000 triplet samples.
+These triplet samples also span indoor and outdoor scenes that capture human activities (\emph{e.g.}, walking, cleaning, and carrying objects), providing realistic cross-view correspondences.